LightwheelAI/leisaac/docs/docs/docs/cloud_simulation/nvidia_brev.md

 pip install -e source/leisaac
 ```

-Our four open-source scenarios have been pre-installed and can be started using the following code：
+Our four open-source scenarios have been pre-installed and can be started using the following command:
 ```bash
 python scripts/environments/teleoperation/teleop_se3_agent.py \
     --task=LeIsaac-SO101-PickOrange-v0 \